hibbitts-design/grav-theme-antimatter-open-publishing/README.md

 🚨Before setting up Git Sync, please make sure to remove the `ReadMe.md` file in your Grav site `user` folder (if one exists).
 This will prevent a possible sync issue when creating a default `ReadMe.md` file in your new Git repository.🚨

-If you want to set Open Publishing Antimatter as the default theme, you can do so by following these steps:
+If you want to set Antimatter Open Publishing as the default theme, you can do so by following these steps:

 * Navigate to `/your/site/grav/user/config`.
 * Open the **system.yaml** file.
-* Change the `theme:` setting to `theme: open-pub-antimatter`.
+* Change the `theme:` setting to `theme: antimatter-open-pub`.
 * Save your changes.
 * Clear the Grav cache.
 The simplest way to do this is by going to the root Grav directory in Terminal and typing `bin/grav clear-cache`.

 Once this is done, you should be able to see the new theme on the frontend.
-Keep in mind any customizations made to the previous theme will not be reflected as all of the theme and templating information is now being pulled from the **open publishing antimatter** folder.
+Keep in mind any customizations made to the previous theme will not be reflected as all of the theme and templating information is now being pulled from the **antimatter open pub** folder.